FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 The query interface of the data retrieval system uses the ISO 20022 messages [InformationRequestOpeningV01 (auth.001.001.01)](assets/iso20022org/auth.001.001.01.xsd) and [InformationRequestResponseV01 (auth.002.001.01)](assets/iso20022org/auth.002.001.01.xsd) to which the required submessages ([Supplementary Data](assets/iso20022org/InformationResponse_SupplementaryData.zip)) are appended.

-The submessages used at the upper level are divided into three concepts: customership, account and safety-deposit box.
-The customer and beneficiary details are returned in the message [fin.013.001.04](schemas/fin.013.001.04.xsd), the account details in the message [supl.027.001.01](assets/iso20022org/InformationResponse_SupplementaryData.zip) and the safety-deposit box details in the message [fin.002.001.03](schemas/fin.002.001.03.xsd) (NB. here the same code as in the manual processing in some existing systems).
+The submessages used at the upper level are divided into three concepts: customership, account and safety deposit box.
+The customership and beneficiary details are returned in the message [fin.013.001.04](schemas/fin.013.001.04.xsd), the account details in the message [supl.027.001.01](assets/iso20022org/InformationResponse_SupplementaryData.zip) and the safety deposit box details in the message [fin.002.001.03](schemas/fin.002.001.03.xsd) (NB. here the same code as in the manual processing in some existing systems).
 These submessages are appended to [auth.002.001.01](assets/iso20022org/auth.002.001.01.xsd) element `InformationRequestResponseV01/RtrInd`.

 The tables 4.3.1–4.3.5 show the data content of the bank and payment account register as well as the Supplementary Data submessage, as part of which each detail is returned.